-This article, explains how to help your child transition into university life and ensure they are supported throughout their studies.
+This article explains how to help your child transition into university life and ensure they are supported throughout their studies.
 It includes details of some of the support services available and how to access them.
 There are also some links to websites with more information on Disabled Students’ Allowances (DSA).

-Universities have a duty under the Equality Act 2010 to ensure disabled students are not treated unfavourably by reason of their disability and will have specialist services to support them.
+Universities have a duty under the Equality Act 2010 to ensure disabled students are not treated unfavourably because of their disability and will have specialist services to support them.
 These services will talk to students who disclose a disability about their support needs and liaise with the appropriate internal departments, services and external agencies.
 Typical support may include

 - exam access arrangements (such as extra time, rest breaks, technology or a separate exam room)

 - a learning support plan advising tutors how to support the student appropriately